victorfrancax1/emacs-clojure-config/README.md

 # This is my Clojure-friendly emacs config
 Based on instructions from the book Clojure for The Brave and True.
-Also added powerline status bar (https://github.com/milkypostman/powerline)
+Also added powerline status bar (https://github.com/milkypostman/powerline).
+Using neotree (press f7 key) for dir structure.
 ## Installing
 1. Close Emacs.
 2. Delete `~/.emacs` or `~/.emacs.d` if they exist.
 (Windows users, your